xR4YM0ND/Aged/Known_Bugs.md

 - Milk Bottle - Does not remove Effects

 ### Spice of Fabric
-- New Beta Version makes all Food Items 0 Nutrition
+- AppleSkin Saturation (yellow borders) don't show with Beta 4 version
-- Food doesnt regenerate nutrition.. sometimes it shows it does but it doesnt
+- test on server (Beta 4)

 ### EnvironmentZ
 - Armor that saves Water Level \(for hot biomes)